spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 - `spacelift::logs::planning` placeholder will be replaced with logs from the [planning](../run/proposed.md#planning) phase
 - `spacelift::logs::applying` placeholder will be replaced with logs from the [applying](../run/tracked.md#applying) phase

+These placeholders will only work for pull request comments and not other types of notifications.

 ```opa
 package spacelift